jessesquires/jessesquires.com/_posts/2020-12-28-resources-for-learning-about-compilers-and-llvm.md

 <!--excerpt-->

 One thing I love about OmniFocus is the concept of "dropping" a project or task, which neither deletes the item nor marks it as complete &mdash; a feature sorely lacking in most "Todo" apps.
 Dropping an item is similar to deletion, but it preserves the record in case you would ever like to return to it.
-It is removed from view, but you can find again it by search.
+It is removed from view, but you can find it again by searching.

 Today I decided to "drop" my compilers project in OmniFocus.
 I may return to it one day.
 Maybe not.
 In any case, I figured others in the community who want to learn about compilers might find these resources valuable.
 I have only skimmed them, but they should provide a good starting point.
 I hope you succeed where I did not.